tryoxiss/11ty-test/src/dnd-remade/basics.md

 | <span class="blue-2">Unusual</span>  | Rarer versions of other items, that often have specia lcrafting uses. |

 <!-- | <span class="orange-2">Legendary</span>  | An incredibly rare item or artifcat with one-of-a-kind abbilities or craftsmanship.
 Often The lifes work of a master craftsperson  | -- between mythical and seccond highest-->

+The framework is also designed to be mostly or fully compatible with most if not all Dungeons and Dragons homebrew and pre-made campeigns.